rungulus/Bucket/README.md

   3. Once you have your json files, make a folder called `dirty-data` in the `preparation` folder, and put all the json files in there.

-  4. Run any of the python scripts in the `preparation` folder, they work slightly differently.
-If you want to use GPT3 models, you can only use `jsoncleaner-chatcompletion.py`.

-They do write to the same file, so use caution.
+  4. Run the `jsoncleaner.py` python script.
+This will also take a while depending on the amount of data you have.

 ## Step 2 - Training
 **This step will cost you at least $5**

 There *is* a script in the training folder, but I would just use the web ui for this: https://platform.openai.com/finetune/

-You can use whichever model you want, if you *didn't* use `jsoncleaner-chatcompletion.py` you won't be able to use any GPT3+ models.
+You can only use `gpt-3.5-turbo-xxxx` models for fine tuning with the data you've generated.

 Training will also take a while, especially if you've given it a lot of data.
+For me training a GPT3.5 model with ~2048 lines of data will run you about $2.

 ## Step 3 - Validation